-TAMPA (FOX 13) - The nation is remembering a Hollywood icon.
-Burt Reynolds died from a heart attack today in south Florida at the age of 82.
+TAMPA, Fla. - The nation is remembering a Hollywood icon.
+Burt Reynolds died from a heart attack today in South Florida at the age of 82.

 McVay worked as the marketing director for the team and remembers Reynolds and other stars creating a spectacle at the games.

 McVay says, despite his celebrity, Reynolds was the same man on-screen as he was off-screen.

 "Everybody loved Burt.
 The women loved Burt.
 The guys loved Burt.
 He was just one of those guys that everyone wanted to be around him," McVay said.

 "He really helped the Bandits and we led the team in attendance for a few years," McVay said.
 "They just wanted to touch him.
 They just wanted a picture and to touch him.
 He was very popular.
 That was huge news for bandits.
 That really gave us a marketing boost."